-Five Big Cyber Attacks from 2023
+02 Jan Five Big Cyberattacks from 2023

 Reflecting on 5 major cyberattacks of 2023

-The path toward fundamentally improving cybersecurity means looking back at previous attacks and learning how they occurred.
+The path toward fundamentally improving cybersecurity means looking back at previous cyberattacks and learning how they occurred.
 However, often breaches happen for similar reasons (phishing, social engineering scams, ransomware) and it’s a red flag that current infrastructure is not sufficient to thwart breaches.

 2023, however, was unique in that it revealed the rapidly evolving problem of AI-generate attacks.
 Today, AI-generated content is reaching unprecedented levels of use, and with that, ballooning dangers.
 Given that social engineering remains a preferred manipulation tactic for attackers, AI can create massive volumes of artificial content to deceive targets.
 With no sign of slowing, it’s a prominent concern moving forward.